 Day 5: Marseille - Marseille Vieux-Port - Aix-en-Provence

-Half day private tour of farmer’s market: discover regional dishes Marseille soap
+Half-day private tour of farmer’s market: discover regional dishes and Marseille soap

 Visit the Cours Julien market and discover many local products and meet producers, as well as visiting the district of Marseille soap production.
 Enjoy a tasting of local products (3 cheeses, organic bread and a glass of Provence wine) at the table on a terrace.

 Explore the history of Marseille with a visit to the Fort Saint John and the Museum of European and Mediterranean Civilisations.
 The fort was recently restored and connected to the MuCEM.
 The impressive contemporary building was designed by Ruddy Ricciotti and opened in 2013.
 Visiting these buildings is traveling in time between the Greek founding of the city to the multicultural, dynamic place it’s become in the 21st century.
 Lose yourself in the corridors, gardens, and the view of the old harbor and sprawling city rising behind it.

 Day 6: Aix-en-Provence

 Full-Day Small-Group Self-Guided Tour of the Luberon and its Hilltop Villages

 Discover an open-air market each day in a different village: in Gordes on Tuesdays, in Roussillon on Thursdays, in Lourmarin on Fridays and in Isle-sur-la-Sorgue on Sundays.
 As the markets take place in the morning only, the order of the visited sites will change accordingly.